AkisatoSuzuki/ccdfpost/README.md

 This is an R package.
 This function produces the plot of a complementary cumulative distribution function for the posterior samples of a causal effect.

-For a full example from estimating posterior samples to using them in the ccdfpost function, please see https://akisatosuzuki.github.io/ccdfpost.html.
+For a full example from estimating posterior samples to using them in the ccdfpost function, please see <a href="https://akisatosuzuki.github.io/ccdfpost.html" target="_blank">https://akisatosuzuki.github.io/ccdfpost.html</a>.

 For a theoretical rationale for using the plot to summarize posterior samples, please see <a href="https://arxiv.org/abs/2008.07478" target="_blank">Suzuki (2020)</a>.

-# Installation
+## Installation

 To install this package, you need to have the <a href="https://CRAN.R-project.org/package=devtools" target="_blank">devtools package</a> (Wickham, Hester, and Chang 2020) installed.
 Once you have the devtools package installed, run the following code to install the ccdfpost package: